-PCT will be responsible for the management of project funds in terms of disbursement of the funds to CIGs upon signing of contracts, contract management and backstopping of various implementing and monitoring agencies.
-No funds will be disbursed to the CIGs without professional recommendation from county monitoring teams and no objection from IFAD.
+PCT will be responsible for the management of project funds in terms of disbursement of the funds to CIGs upon signing of contracts, contract management, recruitment and Supervision of Oversight agent and backstopping of various implementing and monitoring agencies.
+No funds will be disbursed to the CIGs without professional recommendation from the oversight agent and no objection from IFAD.
 The PCT will also be responsible for accounting of project funds to the various financiers.